mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Museums, Galleries and Movie Theatres

-- Museums may operate at 50% capacity under the requirement to show proof of vaccination (indoors only) when open to the public as a museum.
+- Museums may operate at 50% capacity or 250 people, whichever is lower, under the requirement to show proof of vaccination (indoors only) when open to the public as a museum.
     - If the museum is used as a private venue for another purpose (e.g. wedding), then the appropriate orders apply.
-- Movie Theatres and Concert Halls may operate at 50% capacity under the requirement to show proof of vaccination.
+- Movie Theatres and Concert Halls may operate at 50% capacity or 250 people, whichever is lower, under the requirement to show proof of vaccination.

 ### Large-scale Outdoor Professional Sports, Concert Halls or Performing Arts Events

-- Professional sports performing arts events and concert halls may open for fully immunized to a maximum of 50%.
+- Professional sports performing arts events and concert halls may open for fully immunized to a maximum of 50% or 250 people, whichever is lower.
-- Horse and Auto Racing open to 100% for fully immunized people, with a plan approved by public health.
+- Horse and Auto Racing open to 50% capacity or 250 people, whichever is lower, for fully immunized people, with a plan approved by public health.

 Where applicable above, unvaccinated children 12 and under may attend if accompanied by fully vaccinated household members.

 ### Outdoor Seasonal Events, Fairs, Festivals and Community Events

-- Seasonal outdoor facilities or events may operate at 50% capacity if everyone attending provides proof of immunization, or are under 12 years of age.
+- Seasonal outdoor facilities or events may operate at 50% capacity or 250 people, whichever is lower, if everyone attending provides proof of immunization, or are under 12 years of age.
 - Outdoor fairs, festivals and other outdoor major community events may be held if the number of persons attending does not exceed 50 persons.

 ### Casinos and VLTs

-- Casinos and VLTs are limited to 50% capacity and must continue to restrict admission to those who are fully vaccinated.
+- Casinos and VLTs are limited to 50% capacity or 250 people, whichever is lower, and must continue to restrict admission to those who are fully vaccinated.
 - Mask use is required.

 ### Religious Services and Indigenous Cultural Events

+- **Indoors**
-- Limited to 50% capacity with proof of vaccination, or 25% capacity or a total of 25 people, whichever is lower, when proof of vaccination is not required.
+    - Gatherings are limited to 50% capacity or 250 people, whichever is lower, with proof of vaccination, or 25% capacity or a total of 25 people, whichever is lower, when proof of vaccination is not required.
-    - Cohorts may be implemented where groups can be physically divided.
-    - The total number of attendees at a service may not exceed 25% of facility capacity, to a maximum of 250 people.
+        - Cohorts may be implemented if the facility can physically divide the space into separate areas, in which case several cohorts of up to 25 can attend the same service.
+The total number of attendees at a service may not exceed 25% of facility capacity, to a maximum of 250 people.
+        - Physical distancing is required.
         - Cohorts must not mingle, masks must be worn and physical distancing rules apply.
+- **Outdoors**
+    - Gatherings restricted to fully immunized people and those under 12 years of age are limited to 50% of the usual capacity of the space or 250 persons, whichever is less.
+    - Outdoor gatherings that include one or more unvaccinated people (if they are 12 years of age or older) are limited to up to 50 people are permitted in uncontrolled outdoor public spaces.
     - Drive-in services continue unrestricted.
-- Outdoors groups of up to 50 people are permitted in uncontrolled outdoor public spaces.
-Physical distancing is required.

 ### Restaurants & Bars

 _Includes other public food establishments, food courts, bars, beverage rooms, brew pubs, micro-breweries and distilleries._

-- May operate at 50% capacity, with maximum table capacity of 10 persons.
+- May operate at 50% capacity or 250 people, whichever is lower, with maximum table capacity of 10 persons.
 - Proof of vaccination is required for those 12 years of age and older to attend indoor and outdoor dining.
 - Members of the public are required to be seated except when travelling to get food or beverages or engaging in sporting activities.
+- Liquor service must end at 10pm each day.
 - Food courts must follow these same regulations.
 - Individuals are not required to provide proof of vaccination to enter for the sole purpose of picking up takeout or delivery orders.
 - Individuals are required to wear masks.